-James Fishkin and colleagues developed the Stanford Online Deliberation Platform, whose intended application is primarily to serve as the deliberative space for online Deliberative Polls.
-This platform is meant to provide the online simulation of the offline deliberation that takes place within Deliberative Polls.
+James Fishkin and colleagues developed the Stanford Online Deliberation Platform, whose intended application is primarily to serve as the deliberative space for online Deliberative Polls.5 This platform is meant to provide the online simulation of the offline deliberation that takes place within Deliberative Polls.
 The platform is designed so to enforce a speaking queue, so every participant has a chance to voice their views for a limited length of time, and to transcribe the active speaker in real-time and monitor for offensive content (Fishkin et al., ms, p.2).
 The semi-automated moderator bot is meant to, among other things, maintain civility in the discussion and if "offensive content is detected [...], the bot solicits feedback from the participants to decide whether to block a user" (Fishkin et al., ms, p.2).
 Moreover, and importantly for our purposes, the deliberators, who are identifiable, participate via videoconferencing in a synchronous way.

 Given that this particular instantiation of identification and synchronicity is intended as a simulation of the offline deliberation in Deliberative Polling, no significant reciprocity advantage is expected.
 Having said that, this sort of platform can more easily be friendly to people with hearing and sight impediments (as well as mute people) so to facilitate the reception (and voicing) of viewpoints.
 However, a significant disadvantage with regard to both the listening widely and the listening carefully that is expected of the deliberators seems likely in the online synchronous version.
 In particular, there exists the manifest risk of performance decrement due to the multitasking that online distractions might trigger (Fried, 2008; Risko et al., 2013; Srivastava, 2013).
 When being online then, one is likely to be distracted or interrupted by the often various online applications as well as by the local physical environment of each participant (Jin & Dabbisch, 2009; Rose, 2010).6 So it is likely that a participant might be distracted and not listen to the contribution of some interlocutor, hence having a negative effect with regard to the listening widely that one is expected to do.
-Similarly, it is likely that a participant might be distracted when listening to the contribution of some interlocutor, hence having a negative effect with regard to the listening carefully that one is expected to do.
+Similarly, it is likely that a participant might be distracted effect with regard to the distracted when listening to the contribution of some interlocutor, hence having a negative effect with regard to the listening to the contribution of some interlocutor, hence having a negative effect with regard to the listening carefully that one is expected to do.